arvindjit03/SQL-Data-Analysis/World Development Indicators using SQL/ReadMe.md

 - SQL Aggregate functions
 - Used CASE expression

+-> **Libraries used**:

+- Pandas
+- SQLite3
+- NumPy
+- seaborn
+- matplotlib

 #### Conclusion:

-We saw in the notebook, how we can use SQLite with Python to not only perform SQL operations on the dataset to analyze but also can visualize it at the same point using different libraries available in Python.
+We saw in the notebook how we can use SQLite with Python not only to perform SQL operations on the dataset for analysis but also at the same time to visualize it using different libraries available in Python.